 6. The offender raises a new issue that has not been addressed at the lowest possible level.

 Each case should be reviewed on its own merits in order to determine whether a new issue being raised at a higher level should be addressed.
 That being said, it is possible to reject a grievance or part(s) thereof, especially if the new issue does not relate to the initial subject in any way.

-Example: If the complaint is concerning the denial of a request to purchase running shoes, it is reasonable that a respondent at the subsequent level would reject a new issue regarding the offender’s suspension from their program assignment due to their placement in segregation.
+Example: If the complaint is concerning the denial of a request to purchase running shoes, it is reasonable that a respondent at the subsequent level would reject a new issue regarding the offender’s suspension from their program assignment.

 Some factors that should be considered in determining whether new issues will be responded to include:

 - whether the new issue is closely related to the original subject matter